chasingSublimity/phpsa/README.md

     return self::BBBB;

-Notice:  You are trying to cast 'string' to 'string'. in fixtures/simple/code-smell/StandardFunctionCall.php on 16 [stupid.cast]
+Notice:  You are trying to cast 'string' to 'string' in fixtures/simple/code-smell/StandardFunctionCall.php on 16 [stupid.cast]

-    return (string) json_encode(array(
+    return (string) json_encode(array)

 Notice:  Missing docblock for callStaticMethodBySelf() method in fixtures/Compiling/Expression/StaticCall.php on 18 [missing-docblock]